Is the Mississippi College PA Program accredited?

 How are the clinical rotations set up/assigned?

-The Clincal Team is responsible for assigning students to their various rotations.
+The Clinical Team is responsible for assigning students to their various rotations.
 Student's input is taken into consideration when selecting a clinical assignment.
 Academic and professional performance while in the Program and prior clinical experience are taken into consideration in all placements.

 What financial aid is available at Mississippi College?